swiftlang/swift/userdocs/diagnostics/Actors-can't-conform-to-global-actor-protocols.md

 }
 ```

-If the protocol requirements are all `async` functions with `Sendable` parameters and results, it's also possible to have a conformance in a different concurrency region:
+If the protocol requirements are all `async` functions with `Sendable` parameters and results, it's possible to have an implementation in a different concurrency region:
 ```swift
 protocol SampleProtocol {
     @MainActor func foo(value: Int) async